• Skip to primary navigation

 Grilling doesn’t need much of an explanation.
 It’s a dry-heat cooking method that can use high, medium or low heat.
 The heat source can vary from cooking food over hot coals in a charcoal grill or a gas flame in gas grills.

 A variety of cuts can be cooked on a grill from steaks to burgers to roast.
 The best steaks for grilling are ribeyes, strip steaks, t-bones and porterhouse.
+Here’s how to choose the best cut of steak.

 One of the biggest secrets of grilling is to give your grill plenty of time to heat up.
 An easy test for checking how hot your grill is to put your hand just above the grill rack, and see how high you can count.
 If you can put your hand close to the grill and count to two…one-Mississippi, two-Mississippi…the heat is high.
-If you can get to 4 or 5 seconds, the heat is medium high.
+When you can get to 4 or 5 seconds, the heat is medium high.
 If you can count to 6 to 8, it’s medium high heat.
 If you count to 9-10, it’s medium-low, and counting to 11 or higher means it’s low heat.

 Years and years ago roasting would have meant using a spit-roast and cooking a part of an animal over an open flame.
 Today, you can avoid the open flame and use your oven.